 Bidirectional learning opportunities

-Donor age also plays a role in kidney utilization rates.
+Organ donor age also plays a role in kidney utilization rates.
 At 10.7 percent of all deceased donor kidneys transplanted, the proportion of transplanted kidneys from elderly donors in the U.K.—people ages 70 and older—was 18 times greater than in the U.S., in which 0.6 percent of all deceased donor kidneys came from elderly donors.
 Additionally, the median age of both recovered and transplanted kidney donors tended to be substantially older in the U.K. compared to the U.S.

 “This study has demonstrated marked differences in kidney donor populations between the U.K. and U.S., which are increasing over time, highlighting the need for shared learning,” Vece said, adding that U.S. transplant professionals may benefit from U.K. colleagues’ experience in the use of kidneys from older donors and those with higher KDRI.
 “It has previously been shown that similar ‘higher risk’ kidneys have excellent one-year post-transplant graft survival in the U.K., suggesting that expanding U.S. kidney utilization in these ways is feasible, even in the current regulatory environment,” said Chris Callaghan, who is the national clinical lead for abdominal organ utilization at NHS Blood and Transplant and co-author on the published research.

 By contrast, the researchers found higher utilization in the U.S. of both “en bloc” kidneys (from very small donors) and kidneys from donors with higher creatinine levels (possibly acute kidney injury cases), suggesting bidirectional opportunities for shared expertise in kidney utilization.

 A global issue